 DSCR Loan No Appraisal: When It's Actually Possible (and the Limits)

 The honest answer most lender ad copy won't give you.
-Here's when the appraisal really gets skipped, who offers it, and what you give up.
+Here's when the appraisal really gets skipped, which lender archetypes underwrite it, and what you give up.
+For the full institutional treatment of this lane, see our pillar at /learn/dscr-loan-no-appraisal.

-True no-appraisal DSCR loans are rare and limited to three scenarios: (a) rate-and-term refinances of an existing DSCR loan where the lender already has property data, (b) sub-$300K properties in AVM-eligible markets at Easy Street Capital, Visio Lending, Kiavi, or RCN Capital, and (c) cross-collateralized portfolio loans for borrowers already carrying performing DSCR debt.
+True no-appraisal DSCR loans are rare and limited to three scenarios: (a) rate-and-term refinances of an existing DSCR loan where the lender already has property data, (b) sub-$300K properties in AVM-eligible markets at non-QM DSCR specialty shops in the PeerSense network, and (c) cross-collateralized portfolio loans for borrowers already carrying performing DSCR debt.
 Most DSCR loans still require at minimum a desktop appraisal.
+For the full institutional treatment of this lane, see our pillar at /learn/dscr-loan-no-appraisal.

 What 'No Appraisal' Actually Means